 Just recently, we have adapted a new practice at home – Tagalog Thursday.
 A few years ago, I read in an article (I didn’t write down the title and the author) in Smart Parenting website about this mom who designated Thursday as a day for their whole family to be extra-conscious about speaking Filipino.
 Though we encourage our kids to speak our native tongue in the house every time, it is a good idea to designate a certain day that they need to speak more Filipino words, and I noticed that during these days they exert more effort to speak in Filipino (though in exchange they have designated Friday as French Friday where Dad and Mom need to learn at least one French word, oh well, this is another story, I guess).

-Of course, there’s no other better way of encouraging our children to love our country’s native language than to set a good example to them, my husband and ALWAYS speak in Filipino whenever they are around.
-Our concern is not just focused on letting them learn our language, it is also our concern to inculcate to our children to love our home country and everything about it and to be proud to be a Filipino (by heart).
+Of course, there’s no other better way of encouraging our children to love our country’s native language than to set a good example to them, my husband and I, ALWAYS speak in Filipino whenever our kids are around.
+Our concern is not just to focus on letting them learn our language, it is also our intention to inculcate to our children to love our home country and everything about it and to be proud to be a Filipino (by heart).
 This is why we tell them stories about life in the Philippines, how we grew up and what are the things that we love about our country.

-Even if my children are raised in a foreign country and in fact one of them are even Canada-born my husband and I would like to teach the love for our home country to them.
+Even if my children are raised in a foreign country and in fact one of them is even Canada-born, my husband and I would like to teach the love for our home country to them.
 And if you’ll ask me, this is what each Filipino parents living outside the Philippines must teach their children.
-After all, there will still be a time that you will go back to the Philippines with your children for a visit or to even stay there for good, for sure you it will be a good sight for you as a parent to see your son or your daughter confidently communicating to our kababayans (fellow Filipinos).
+After all, there will still be a time that you will go back to the Philippines with your children for a visit or to even stay there for good, for sure, it will be a good sight for you as a parent to see your son or your daughter confidently communicating to our kababayans (fellow Filipinos).

-During grade school, I remember how each Buwan ng Wika, we are reminded of our (Philippines) national hero, Jose Rizal’s reminder, “He who does not love his own language is worse than an animal and smelly fish.”
+During grade school, I remember how each Buwan ng Wika, we are reminded of our (Philippines) national hero, Jose Rizal’s reminder, “Ang hindi magmahal sa sariling wika, daig pa ang hayop at malansang isda.”
+(He who does not love his own language is worse than an animal and smelly fish.)